 When testing unknown waters, it is best to remove your backpack and other cumbersome items.
 The last thing you want is to have all your gear soaked, and if you do encounter quicksand or find yourself taken by the current, it will all weigh you down and may have to be abandoned.

 It also doesn’t hurt to have some sort of walking stick handy when you’re out exploring, especially when dealing with a river or stream.
 You want to have a sturdy hardwood stick or pole that is at least shoulder height that you can use to steady yourself near riverbanks or lakes.

-A good idea for navigating potential quicksand areas, is to just use your walking stick as a probe for the area ahead of you as you walk.
+A good idea for navigating potential quicksand areas, is to just use your walking stick or trekking pole as a probe for the area ahead of you as you walk.
 If your probe gives a little too easily, or you see the soupy ripples of quicksand, use your walking stick to navigate firm passage around the area in question.